eccv24/eccv24.github.io/faqs.md

 **Q.** Are anonymous GitHub links allowed?

-**A.** Yes.
+**A.** YES.
 However, they have to be on a branch that will not be modified after the submission deadline.
 Please enter the GitHub link in a standalone text file in a submitted ZIP file.

 **Q.** How will the submitted code be used for decision-making?